wongnata/PlayerDogModel/README.md

 - Updated the item anchors for dog mode to prevent dropped items from clipping through the ship.
 - Added dependencies to Verity-3rdPerson and MoreCompany for now (as a workaround for the plugin breaking without them)
 - Updated jetpack alignment to better fit on dog model

+**[1.0.1]**
+- Fixed issue causing your own MoreCompany cosmetics to be visible in first-person.
+- Added dependency to x753-More_Suits since this mod tends to work best with it.

+- **[1.0.2]**
+- Dog model ragdolls no longer have MoreCompany cosmetics floating above them.
+- Fixed audio issue where model toggle clips are played on respawn.
+-
+**[1.0.0]**
+- Updated to LC_API_V50.
+- Added compatibility with MoreCompany which hides cosmetics when in dog mode.